Lesson 1: All About Medicine

 Note to Teachers: Before beginning each lesson in the OTC Literacy program, inform students that they should never take medicine without the supervision of a parent or trusted adult.

 In this lesson we will define over-the-counter (OTC) medicines and prescription (Rx) medicines and the similarities and differences between them.
-This lesson will also discuss the key elements of an OTC medicine label and how to use medicine responsibly.
+This lesson will also introduce the OTC Drug Facts label and discuss how to use medicine responsibly.

 - Define over-the-counter medicines and prescription medicines

 - Understand how OTC medicines and Rx medicines are similar and how they are different